Delivering services to patients is the first consideration

 Achievements so far

-As of July 2019, the RBPT has completed engagements and implemented a framework for rostering governance across all LHDs and specialty health networks.
+The RBPT has completed engagements and implemented a framework for rostering governance across all LHDs and specialty health networks.

 The RBPT is now moving towards the sustainability model of rostering integration, continuous improvement and rostering benefits realisation.
-We drive the rostering basics which are benefits realisation, analytics, systems, integration, capability and sustainability across NSW Health Agencies.
+We drive the rostering B.A.S.I.C.S, which are benefits realisation, analytics, systems, integration, capability and sustainability across NSW Health Agencies.
 Our Vision being shaping the future of rostering to enable the safe delivery of healthcare.

 In addition to this, the RBPT engage with agencies to provide targeted reviews and performance support initiatives as required.